 Try a dinner with steamed nettles as a side dish followed by a lunch of a foraged greens salad.
 Steaming your greens will deactivate those defensive digestive chemicals and add warmth to your body.
 (Read more here about why greens should be steamed.)
 Better yet, keep in mind it’s still soup season.
 It’s a good idea to dig some of the Spring roots such as burdock and dandelion and add them in.

-Below are lists of edible leaves and roots to start incorporating into meals in moderation this Spring:
+Below are lists of wild edible leaves and roots to start incorporating into meals in moderation this Spring:

 Spring Leaves for Munching

 Roots Ready for Harvest

 - Jerusalem Artichoke (Helianthus tuberosus)

 Bonus Wild Edible

 - Spring Beauty (Claytonia virginica) – you can consume all parts of this beauty!

 Need help identifying these plants?